Make-School-Courses/ARCHIVE-WEB-7-Redux/README.md

 To pass this class you must:

-- Complete 75% of the challenges
 - Complete all 3 class projects
+  - These projects must meet the provided spec

 ## Notes